-Conduit Reinsurance will establish an Executive Management Committee, to be chaired by the Group Chief Executive Officer.
-The Executive Management Committee will be responsible for executing the Conduit business plan approved by the Board and the board of Conduit Reinsurance.
+Conduit Reinsurance has established an Executive Management Committee, to be chaired by the Group Chief Executive Officer.
+The Executive Management Committee is responsible for executing the Conduit business plan approved by the Board and the board of Conduit Reinsurance.
 The Executive Management Committee will meet monthly and report to the Conduit Reinsurance board on a quarterly basis.